-Things that go up must eventually return to the earth due to gravity.
+The term “what goes up must come down” is a phrase that means things that rise must eventually return to the earth due to gravity.

 The Origin Of ‘What Goes Up Must Come Down’

-Things that are launched into the air will return back down to the ground.
+Things that are launched into the air will return back to the ground.
 Why?
-Because gravity, that’s why.
-Whether it’s someone jumping up as high as they possibly can, a football being thrown over an open field, or planes flying from place to place, these things can’t remain off the ground forever; eventually, due to the force of gravity, they will come back down.
-Hence, this phrase looks like it came from a basic observation of what gravity does to people or objects.
+Because gravity, that’s why!
+Whether it’s someone jumping up into the air as high as they can, a football being thrown over an open field, or an airplane flying from one country to another—all of these things cannot remain in the air forever.
+Eventually, due to the force of gravity, they will have to return to the ground.
+That is the idea behind the phrase.
+It’s basically a simple observation of what gravity does to people and objects.

 “When one boy among a dozen throws a stone into the air, crying out, that ‘what goes up must come down,’ it is very likely so to happen.”